drufball/yosai/_drafts/flaws.md

 Aki gasped.
 "Were you scared?
 What did you do?"

 "Of course I was scared!
 It was bigger than our boat!
 Some of the crew managed to scare it off by lighting a powder keg and throwing it into the water.
-Now _that_ was a big explosion."
+Now _that_ was exciting."

 Aki crossed her arms.
 "That's mean!
 I wouldn't have been scared.
 I would have tried to talk to it."

 "Oh?"
 Denri raised her arms in the air and started waving them around Aki, she dropped her voice into a spooky monotone.
 "Even with it's massive tentacles thrashing about around you?"
 Denri grabbed Aki's sides and started tickling.
 The pair devolved into a fit of giggling as Aki tried to squirm free.

-Shiri's feline eyes peered around the corner, gleaming in the dim cave light.
+Shiri's feline eyes peered around the corner at the noise, gleaming in the dim cave light.
 Aki threw her arms wide.
 "Shiri!
 You found us."

 "Of course he did.
 Those two cats have lived on the streets for years.
 They know how to steer clear of trouble and find their way back."